- Teaches students:

 While at Columbia College Chicago for my music degree, I did all of my electives in the Fiction Writing Department, even choosing one of their professors as an advisor.
 I took every class in their mainstream course offerings up to the graduate level.

-Even before attending Columbia, I was contributing to various publications and have had articles appear in business, science and arts publications.
-In the world of theater, I've written loosely scripted comedic plays for acting students.
-I've also published a critically acclaimed book reflecting on my 30+ years as an independent musician.
-It's called "The Outback Musician's Survival Guide" and is available in print and as an e-book.
+Before attending Columbia, I was contributing to various publications and have had articles appear in business, science and arts publications.
+In the world of theater, I've scripted comedic plays for acting students.